-15. Like an easy storage option?
+14. Like an easy small bedroom storage option?
 Go to town on baskets

-Whether you like a laid back look, are renting or are looking for storage for child's room, baskets are a flexible, affordable option.
+Whether you like a laid back look, are renting or are looking for small bedroom storage ideas in a hurry, baskets are a flexible, affordable option.
 Ideal for sifting belts from shoes from dirty clothes from scarves and hats, invest in a selection of shapes, sizes and styles for an eclectic look.

 Genuinely have no space for a wardrobe, but miss the elegant look and the ability to hang stuff up?
 Go for a wardrobe-like compact storage unit that will have doors and drawers.
 Even if it doesn't fit in everything, it will instantly make your bedroom feel more organised.